larryflorio/LarryBot2/docs/README.md

 ## 🚀 Recent Updates

-### **July 2025: Enhanced Timezone and Datetime System**
+### **Enhanced Timezone and Datetime System**
-LarryBot2 now features a completely refactored datetime system that eliminates timezone-related bugs and improves performance:
+LarryBot2 features a completely refactored datetime system that eliminates timezone-related bugs and improves performance:

 - **🕒 Timezone-Safe Operations**: All datetime operations are now timezone-aware by default
 - **⚡ Performance Boost**: 30-50% faster datetime operations across all features